Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 The general steps are:

-- Create a new Data Capture Context instance
+- Initialize the Data Capture Context
-- Configure the LabelCapture mode
+- Initialize the Label Capture Mode
-- Define a listener to handle captured labels
+- Implement a listener to handle captured labels
 - Visualize the scan process
 - Start the camera
 - Provide feedback